How I Work:

 Tools & Collaboration

-My toolkit isn't just about drawing; it's about facilitating shared understanding across global, distributed teams.
+My toolkit isn't just about drawing; it's about facilitating shared understanding across global, distributed teams with competing priorities and regulatory constraints.

 The Handoff Approach